vega/altair/doc/user_guide/data/spatial.rst

 GeoPandas GeoDataFrame
 ~~~~~~~~~~~~~~~~~~~~~~

-It is convenient to use geopandas as source for your spatial data.
+It is convenient to use GeoPandas as the source for your spatial data.
-Geopandas can read many type spatial data and Altair is optimized in
+GeoPandas can read many types of spatial data and Altair works well with GeoDataFrames.
-reading these.
 Here we define four polygon geometries into a
 GeoDataFrame and visualize these using the ``mark_geoshape``.

 .. altair-plot::